operand/agency/site/_articles/messaging_schema.md

 for the pydantic model definition used for validation.

+## The `meta` Field

+TODO

-## Using the `id` Field
+### Using the `meta.id` Field

-The message `id` field may be used to correlate an incoming message with a previously sent message, for example to associate response data with the request.
+The `meta.id` field is used to correlate an incoming responses with a previously sent message, for example to associate response data with the request.

-The `id` field is _not_ populated by default.
-To use the `id` field, you must explicitly specify it in the outgoing message object.
+The `meta.id` field is _not_ populated by default.
+To use the `id` field, you must specify it in the outgoing message object.
 You can set it to any string identifier you choose.

+---

 By default, the `id` field is used by the `response` and `error` actions.
 If a `response` or `error` is received, the `original_message_id` argument will be